 A Network Named User license authorizes a specified number of Named Users to install and run MathWorks® products over a network, administered under a single license.
-The list of authorized users must be specified by their login or system user name.
-The login or system user name is the ID through which a user gains access to a computer.
+The list of authorized users must be specified by their MathWorks user name.
 A Network Named User license can include multiple products, each with the same or different licensed user count.
 This type of license requires a license server.

 As the Administrator of a Network Named User license, you have two primary goals:

 With Network Named User licenses, MathWorks uses an options file for the network license manager to identify the